 Some moto clothing is so benign, you could remove the armor and happily wear it as "normal" garb, which makes that spend a little less painful.
 It's nice to know you're buying riding jeans that can save your ass and also make your ass look like it's encased in denim, not some super high-tech material nobody sane would wear on the street.

 What type of riding do you plan to do?

-One additional thought here, however: Just like there’s no such thing as the “one-bike-quiver,” there’s no single pant or jacket that’s going to be ideal for every riding condition and every style of riding.
-Sorry folks: Motorcycling isn’t different than bicycling or skiing, etc. The weather and terrain dictate your comfort and safety, which always means the deeper you get, the more options you will need in your arsenal.
+One additional thought here: Just like there's no such thing as the "one-bike-quiver," there's no single pant or jacket that will be ideal for every riding condition and every style of riding.
+Sorry folks: Motorcycling isn't different than bicycling or skiing, etc. The weather and terrain dictate your comfort and safety, which always means the deeper you get, the more options you will need in your arsenal.

 Can you wear street pants under motorcycle pants?